-If you are heading anywhere like Disneyland, then I suggest to book as much as you can in advance to avoid disappointment and waiting times.
-We booked our character breakfasts which was almost booked out a month ahead.
-Tickets and passes for the parks and planned out most our days so we got to do everything we wanted.
+If you are heading anywhere like Disneyland, then I suggest booking as much as you can in advance to avoid disappointment and waiting times.
+We booked our character breakfasts (which was almost booked out a month ahead), tickets and passes for the parks, and planned out most of our days so we got to do everything we wanted.

-If you’re thinking of shopping while your in America just know Australian designers whip the pants on the USA.
+If you’re thinking of shopping while you’re in America just know Australian designers whip the pants on the USA.
 They just don’t have the same boutique designer brands we have.
-If your after big name sporting brands thought then head to the outlets, it’s defs cheaper!!
+If you’re after big-name sporting brands though then head to the outlets, it’s defs cheaper!!